olaoluwaayanbola/odun-pizza/README.md

 ![Portfolio Website](/images/2022-07-08%20(6).png)

-This is s food ordering web application made with Next js and mongodb it has the functionality of darkmode which was created using context api i used papypal as the payment method when devloping the app it was a bit tricky but i got it done
+This is a food ordering web application made with Next js and mongodb it has the has custom built in functionalities like darkmode the app is integrated with papypal and other payment options

 Setup to run locally:
 - run ```npm i && npm run dev```